William Martin (philosopher): Life

-Born on 21 June 1772, at the Twohouse in Haltwhistle, Northumberland, he was eldest son of Fenwick Martin and his wife Isabella Thompson; Jonathan Martin (1782–1838) and John Martin (1789–1854) the artist were brothers.
+Born on 21 June 1772, at the Towhouse in Haltwhistle, Northumberland, he was eldest son of Fenwick Martin and his wife Isabella Thompson; Jonathan Martin (1782–1838) and John Martin (1789–1854) the artist were brothers.
 He was brought up by his mother's parents, who in 1775 moved to Kintyre in western Scotland, to farm.
 On their deaths, he went to live with his father, then in business at Ayr.

 In 1795 Martin joined the Northumberland regiment of militia, at Durham, and was discharged in 1805.
 With some mechanical talent he started to dabble in patents, selling one for a perpetual motion machine in 1808.
 In 1809 he returned to rope-making, a previous occupation, and in 1810 to the militia.
 In Ireland with his regiment, he worked at line engraving.

 Martin in 1814 was presented with the Isis silver medal by the Society of Arts for the invention of a spring weighing machine, with circular dial and index.
 With marriage, at this period he became the representative "local character" and pamphleteer in Newcastle upon Tyne, the eccentric inventor documented at the end of the 19th century by Richard Welford.

 The "Martinean Society" publicised by Martin opposed the Royal Society and the Newtonian theory of gravitation.
 He called himself "Anti-Newtonian" and lectured on his views in the Newcastle district.
 In 1830 he made an extended lecturing tour of England.
 In 1837 he exhibited in Newcastle a mail carriage to be propelled on rails by means of a winch and toothed wheel.
 He dressed oddly, sold his books and exhibited his inventions, which included models for a lifeboat and a lifebuoy, a miners' lamp, a self-acting railway gate, and a design for a high-level bridge over the River Tyne.
 John Bailey Langhorne described him as "perfectly cracked but harmless", and recalled how he used to wear his Society of Arts medal in public.

 Martin's last years were passed at his brother John's house in Chelsea, London, where he died on 9 February 1851.